Algeria–Italy relations

 Algeria and Italy have a connection.
 The northern part of Algeria today was formerly the territory of the Roman Empire, which was originally from modern-day Italy.
 Some historical sites like the Djémila and Tipasa, two ancient Roman heritages that are now UNESCO World Heritage Sites.
+The southern Italian island of Sicily was in turn ruled by the North African Muslims after they conquered it in the 9th century.
 Due to historical legacies, Italy and Algeria's relations are viewed as important for stability in the region.

 Algeria has an embassy in Rome.
 Italy has an embassy in Algiers.
 Two nations are members of the Union for the Mediterranean.

 History

 After the Roman Empire annexed Carthage, which also ruled northern Algeria, the Roman administration developed a strong cultural establishment within Algeria, that remains heavily in Algeria today.

 During the French conquest of Algeria, Italo-French settlers had arrived as part of French colonial domination in Algeria that later formed the Pied-Noirs, and they had developed a significant cultural impact on Algerian society.
 They were forced to leave upon the independence of Algeria in 1962.